1st Brigade Combat Team, 1st Cavalry Division (United States)

-The 1st Armored Brigade Combat Team, 1st Cavalry Division (the "First Iron Horse Brigade, First Cavalry Division")is a cavalry unit of the United States Army based in Fort Hood, Texas.
+The 1st Armored Brigade Combat Team, 1st Cavalry Division (the "First Iron Horse Brigade, First Cavalry Division") is a cavalry unit of the United States Army based in Fort Hood, Texas.

 History

 It was constituted 29 August 1917 in the United States Army as Headquarters, 1st Cavalry Brigade.
 The brigade was organized as part of the 15th Cavalry Division in February 1917 at Fort Sam Houston, Texas.
+Brigadier General James A. Ryan was assigned as its first commander.

 The brigade's initial wartime service was patrolling the United States–Mexico border, until demobilization on 14 July 1919, at Brownsville, Texas.
 Operating from horseback, the cavalry was charged with halting the band of smugglers that operated along the desolate Mexican border, performing duties that are today performed by the United States Border Patrol.

 The brigade was later reconstituted 20 August 1920 in the Regular Army as Headquarters and Headquarters Troop, 1st Cavalry Brigade, an element of the 1st Cavalry Division.
 On 1 September 1921, the unit organized at Camp Harry J. Jones, in Douglas, Arizona.

 The brigade fought as infantry in the Pacific Theater of World War II, as did the entire 1st Cavalry Division.
 It fought on New Guinea, the Bismarck Archipelago, and the Philippines, earning both the United States and the Philippines Presidential Unit Citation.
 The brigade deactivated 2 March 1949 in Japan and was relieved from assignment from the 1st Cavalry Division.

 The 1st Brigade Headquarters was converted and redesignated as Headquarters, 1st Constabulary Brigade, on 20 May 1949, and served in Germany.
 The brigade was relieved from assignment to the United States Constabulary on 24 November 1950.
 On 15 August 1951, they deactivated in Germany and disbanded on 5 December 1951.

 The brigade was again reconstituted in the Regular Army, converted, and redesignated on 15 July 1963, as Headquarters and Headquarters Company, 1st Brigade, 1st Cavalry Division.
 The unit was activated on 1 September 1963 in South Korea.

 The 1st Brigade was transferred to Fort Benning, Georgia, in July 1963 and deployed to South Vietnam with the 1st Cavalry Division in 1965; and existed as an Airborne Brigade from July 1965 to July 1966.
+It established Catecka Base Camp in October 1965.
 Major operations included the Pleiku Campaign, operations in War zone C (III Corps), the Cambodian Campaign and operations throughout War Zone D. The brigade returned to Fort Hood in July 1971.
 In June 1972, the brigade received the official designation of "IRONHORSE".